Thousand Islands National Park: History

 The first inhabitants of the park area are thought to have been hunting and fishing peoples who arrived following the last glacial period approximately 10,000 years ago.
 Many artifacts have been found in the park, including a 2500-year-old pot that was found by a diver in 1979.
 Pictographs are still visible on some shoreline cliffs.

 By the early 17th century, the Iroquois people had put up large summer encampments on the riverbanks from which they fished the rich waters.
 Around this time the area began to be visited by French explorers, fur traders, and missionaries following the St Lawrence river to seek their fortune in the new world.
 Following the American Revolution at the end of the 18th century, European settlers began moving into the area and the traditional fishing encampments were displaced.
 A few Iroquois still returned to fish, but by the 1860s fish stocks were greatly depleted.

 During the War of 1812, the area of today's National Park was visited by both British and American warships.
 A British gunboat was sunk nearby and the preserved hull was raised in 1967.
 It now resides at the park.
 Martello towers were built in the area to defend the British from American invasion.
 Inside the park, Cedar Island, a small island visible from downtown Kingston, Ontario, is the site of a Martello tower named Cathcart Tower.

 The park was established in 1904, the first Canadian national park east of the Rocky Mountains.
 It was called St. Lawrence Islands National Park until 2013, when it was renamed to Thousand Islands National Park to reflect the natural area in the name.

 In 1997, the park was named one of the national parks with the highest levels of ecological impairment.

+Since 2019, the park has hosted experimental theatre performances on Cedar Island, as part of The Kick & Push Festival.